mahmoudgabr93/mahmoud-gabr/README.md

 cd Automation task
 npm install

-Enable BestBuy APIs on your localhost git clone https://github.com/bestbuy/api-playground/ cd api-playground npm install npm start
+Enable BestBuy APIs on your localhost:

+git clone https://github.com/bestbuy/api-playground/

+cd api-playground

+npm install

+npm start

 Best Buy API Playground started at http://localhost:3030

 Open The Automation Task folder and from the terminal of your Operating system or your IDE, execute the facebook test cases using the below command: